jonahanton/SSL_medicalimaging/readme.md

 [STOIC](https://registry.opendata.aws/stoic2021-training/)

 ### Note:
 Downloading and unpacking the files above into the relevant directory should yield the structure above.
-A few of the above datasets need additional tinkering to get into the structure above.
-We give the instructions for those datasets here:
+A few of the datasets need additional tinkering to get into the desired format, and we give the instructions for those datasets here:

 **ChestX**: Unpacking into the chestx directory, the various image folders (images_001, images_002,...,images_012) were combined so that all image files were contained directly in a single images directory as in the above structure.
 This can be done by repeated usage of:
 ```